Consensys/doc.ethsigner/docs/HowTo/Configure-TLS.md

 **Prerequisites**:

 * Password-protected PKSC #12 keystore.
-* Password file containing the password used to create the keystore.
+* File containing the password used to create the keystore.

 ### Create Known Clients File